wjdtmdals29/Lenet_axi4lite/README.md

 So, it confirmed that the algorithm of the C code is works normally.

 # Lenet in FPGA
-Now check the results in FPGA.
+Test 10000 images in FPGA.
 1. Create an IP block with Verilog codes in the "src" folder.
 2. Add 'zynq7 processing system ip' and 'top_lenet_axi4lite ip' .
 In this case, the clock frequency of the zynq is set to 50Mhz.